Types of quiz questions

 File upload

-A file upload question allows test-takers to respond by uploading a file such as an image, video, PowerPoint, word, or excel document.
+A file upload question allows test-takers to submit their responses by uploading a file, such as an image, video, PowerPoint presentation, Word document, or Excel file.

 Learn about file upload questions Arrow to work together in teams Arrow teamwork